 In simple words, HR technology refers to various types of software, as well as hardware components that an organisation uses for facilitating and automating all kinds of human resource functions and activities.
 It is technology that enables tracking, managing, paying, understanding, informing, finding, remembering and delivering all kinds of benefits to every single employee within an organisation.

-HR technology includes every tool that is required to carry out basic HR functions, including background screening, leadership due diligence, time and attendance, talent acquisition and management, benefits administration, employee payroll, employee communications, performance management, data and analytics (D&A) and workforce analytics.
+HR technology includes every tool that is required to carry out basic HR functions, including background screening, leadership due diligence, time and attendance, talent acquisition and management, benefits administration, employee payroll, employee communications, performance management, data and analytics (D&A), and workforce analytics.

-If your organisation is considering investing in HR technology, there are certain things to keep in mind so that you can make the absolute best of your investment.
+If your organization is considering investing in HR technology, there are certain things to keep in mind so that you can make the absolute best of your investment.
 Regardless of whether you want HR technology for performance management, employee payroll and benefits or background screening, make sure you consider the following:

-First of all, you have to consider if the new HR technology you wish to bring in will actually profit your organisation in the long run.
+First of all, you have to consider if the new HR technology you wish to bring in will actually profit your organization in the long run.
 This may be in terms of monetary profits, brand reputation or increasing employee satisfaction.

-Secondly, will this new HR technology really improve the overall productivity and efficiency?
+Secondly, will this new HR technology really improve overall productivity and efficiency?
 If your human resource functions can be handled pretty well by your current HR system, then maybe it’s wise to not blindly follow trends.